 This dessert is a delicious but fantastic way to help regulate your immune system by feeding your good gut bacteria.
 Sweeten it if you like with some stevia drops.
 The reason for the skin is it provides more polyphenols (immune-supporting plant compounds that lower inflammation in your gut).
-If your apples are not organic it’s best to discard the skin.
+If your apples are not organic give the skins a good scrub.
 In the Autumn, I like to make up a ton of this and bottle it in sterile jars to keep in the larder.
-A dollop on your morning porridge (grain-free if you’re on the SC diet), or eat with some natural coconut or dairy yoghurt as a dessert, you decide.
-I also use it for apple sauce with duck or outdoor-reared pork.
-Once I have opened a jar, I keep it in the fridge for up to 4 days.
+A dollop on your morning porridge (grain-free if you’re on the SC diet), or eat with some natural coconut or dairy yoghurt.
+You decide.
+I also use it for apple sauce for duck or pork.
+If you’re wanting some every day divide into ramekins and store in the fridge for up to a week.
+Ceylon cinnamon preserves it.

 A little water

-3. Remove from the heat and stir in a half teaspoon or more of Ceylon cinnamon.
+3. Remove from the heat and stir in 2 heaped tsp Ceylon cinnamon.

 Why this is good for you

 Would you like your immune system to be in perfect balance?
 Protecting against infections and also avoiding/getting into remission from autoimmunity, inflammatory conditions or allergies?
 These days, lots of us have health conditions where our immune system is out of control.
 Allergies, asthma, eczema, colitis and Crohn’s, autoimmune hypothyroidism are just some examples.
 Stewed apple may be one of the most perfect foods for helping your good gut bacteria grow in order to dampen down an out-of-control immune system.
 In treating inflammatory bowel disease a daily serving of stewed apple is as powerful as prednisone, a steroid medication.
 Naturally we need LOTS of different plant foods in our week to foster a wide variety of good bacteria.
 But stewed apple is a great start, especially if you are someone who can’t tolerate raw fruit at the moment.

 Apples naturally contain sugar so it’s better not to have huge amounts of this – just the equivalent of one medium apple is the amount you want as a dessert, otherwise you are overloading with sugars.
 Too many sugars, even natural ones, slow down your liver function and immune system and feed health-sabotaging bacteria in your gut.